 Ed has litigated numerous cases in Federal courts as well as the courts of North Carolina for over 40 years.
-He is currently recognized by the American Trial Lawyers Association as one of the top 100 trial lawyers in North Carolina.
+He is currently recognized by the National Trial Lawyers Association as one of the top 100 trial lawyers in North Carolina.
 His advice is valued by his clients based on his wisdom, experience, intuitiveness and innovation.
 Ed is a persistent advocate for his clients who simply does not give up on a matter.
 Ed is frequently called on by other attorneys to provide guidance and advice on professional matters.

-- NCBA General Practice Hall of Fame
+- NCBA General Practice Hall of Fame, 2012

 Ed worked at the local bank growing up where he gained insight into the working of the community as well as finance.
 While at Wake Forest, Ed became an award winning collegiate debater.
 That led to his interest in the law, particularly trial practice.

 Ed wed his wife, Ann, more than 50 years ago.
 They have two daughters and six grandchildren.
 Ed is an active Baptist lay person who has been a Sunday school teacher for over 40 years.
 He strives to put his beliefs into practice not only in his personal life but in his professional life as well.
-These beliefs are reflected in the Firm’s principals which Ed played a large part in articulating.
+These beliefs are reflected in the Firm’s principles which Ed played a large part in articulating.

 Although he enjoys trial work immensely, Ed’s greatest satisfaction comes from helping his clients resolve their issues without resorting to litigation.
 In that capacity, Ed has proved to be an effective counselor.